-It has been over a year now since we were all thrown into the new normal, in one way or another.
+It has been almost two years since we were all thrown into the new normal, in one way or another.
 As the world starts to open up, many organizations and leaders are faced with a challenging question - what does the new way of working look like?

 Emergy® partners Jarkko Rantanen and Ira Leppänen both get asked about this more often than not.
 “Organizations are clearly waking to the time after ‘remote working only’, and what would be the best way to approach it” Ira describes.
 “This certainly is a topic that evokes a lot of emotions and strong opinions and there is no ‘one size fits for all’ model so interesting discussions are taking place at work places.
 And I see this as a great opportunity to introduce improved ways of working, taking into account the diversity in individuals, teams and client situations.”